Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Suppose I want to handle a click event on an element.

-You can stop the propagation by calling stopPropagation() method of an Event object, usually at the end of the event handler:
+You can stop the propagation by calling the stopPropagation() method of an Event object, usually at the end of the event handler:

 const link = document.getElementById('my-link')